ENGL& 236: Creative Writing I

 Upon successful completion of the course, students should be able to demonstrate the following knowledge or skills:

-3. Demonstrate problem solving and critical thinking skills through critiques of others’ work and by processing critiques of their own writing.
+2. Demonstrate critical thinking skills through critiques of others’ work and by processing critiques of their own writing.

-4. On an introductory level, demonstrate an informed appreciation of the craft of writing by identifying and contrasting qualities of published and unpublished texts, and judging their effect on readers.
+3. Clearly identify and contrasting qualities of published and unpublished texts and judging their effect on readers.

 Institutional Outcomes